Eupatorium hyssopifolium: Distribution and habitat

 Eupatorium hyssopifolium is found in much of the eastern and south-central United States, from Massachusetts west to Wisconsin, and as far south as Texas and Florida.
+Listed as endangered in the state of Ohio.
 It grows in moist soils and can be found in woodlands and oak savannas, pastures, fields, roadsides, and disturbed areas, over both acidic and calcareous substrates.

 Ecology

 Eupatorium hyssopifolium increases in abundance with fire disturbance, and is most commonly found in habitats with high fire return intervals.

+Eupatorium hyssopifolium is insect pollinated and is recorded to have been visited in northern Florida by Augochlorella aurata.

 Uses

 Eupatorium hyssopifolium can be used medicinally (applied externally for insect and reptile bites).
 It can also be planted near crops to attract beneficial insects.